ValiantsinMaslionik/obsidian-dev-notes/ASP.NET Core - MVC - Views.md

 associating elements with a model property offers additional advantages as the application functionality is defined.

-Of more immediate use is the asp-action attribute applied to the form element, which uses the application’s [[ASP.NET Core - MVC - Routes|URL routing]] configuration to set the action attribute to a URL that will target a specific [[ASP.NET Core - MVC - Controllres and Actions#^8ffa5d|action]] method, like this:
+Of more immediate use is the asp-action attribute applied to the form element, which uses the application’s [[ASP.NET Core - URL Routing|URL routing]] configuration to set the action attribute to a URL that will target a specific [[ASP.NET Core - MVC - Controllres and Actions#^8ffa5d|action]] method, like this:
 ```
 <form method="post" action="/Home/RsvpForm">
 ```